Dr Lee Bosher BSc, PGC, PhD, FRGS, FHEA

 Lee graduated from Coventry University in 2000 with a BSc (Hons) in Development & Health in Disaster Management.
 Between 2001 and 2004 he completed a Post Graduate Certificate in Research Methods in Social Science at Middlesex University and a PhD on the 'Social and Institutional Elements of Vulnerability in Andhra Pradesh, South India', at the Flood Hazard Research Centre.

-- 2012-present: Senior Lecturer - WEDC, School of Civil and Building Engineering, Loughborough University
+- 2012-2017: Senior Lecturer - WEDC, School of Civil and Building Engineering, Loughborough University

 - 2009-2012: Lecturer - WEDC, School of Civil and Building Engineering, Loughborough University

-- Disaster management and sustainable vulnerability reduction strategies
+- Disaster risk management and sustainable vulnerability reduction strategies

 - Social institutional roles in improving the resilience of society and structures to extreme events